Hiddence/HiddenceShield-extension/README.md

 ## Usage

 1. **Open the Extension**: Click on the Hiddence Shield icon in your Chrome toolbar.
+2. **Select Your Language**: Choose your preferred language from the dropdown menu in the top-right corner.
-2. **Connect to the Proxy**: Click the Connect button to establish a connection to the proxy server.
+3. **Connect to the Proxy**: Click the Connect button to establish a connection to the proxy server.
 The status indicator will change to show that you are connected.
-3. **Disconnect from the Proxy**: Click the Disconnect button to terminate the connection.
+4. **Disconnect from the Proxy**: Click the Disconnect button to terminate the connection.
 The status indicator will revert to show that you are not connected.
-4. **WebRTC Leak Protection**: Click the WebRTC Leak Protection slider to block WebRTC.
-Slider is automatically set to "enabled", but if you have problems with it, disable it.
+5. **WebRTC Leak Protection**: Use the WebRTC Leak Protection slider to block WebRTC.
+The slider is automatically set to "enabled" by default, but you can disable it if needed.
+6. **Monitor Connection Quality**: When connected, the extension will display the current ping to the proxy server, updating in real-time when the extension window is active.

 ## Configuration